szk2s/spectral-lab/README.md

 ```

 ## Application Distribution
-If you have not install dependencies yet, run `npm i` first.
+If you have not installed dependencies yet, run `npm i` first.

 You can package your code and build app with following command.
 ```